e-Learning Blog

 We will create a tutorial manual on how to use Moodle.

-Regular Maintenance (Version Upgrade)
+<Regular Maintenance (Version Upgrade)>

 Moodle has many versions.

-Human Science Co., Ltd. supports version upgrades.
+Human Science supports version upgrades.

 > Moodle Version Upgrade

-> Introduction to Moodle Implementation Support Service | Case Studies and Useful Materials Download | Over 2,693 Achievements from Human Science (hs-learning.jp)
+> Introduction to Moodle Implementation Support Services | Case Studies and Useful Material Downloads | Over 2,693 Achievements of Human Science (hs-learning.jp)

 If you have any concerns, please feel free to contact us.

-> e-Learning Material Production
+> e-Learning Content Production

 > e-Learning Material Translation

-> In-house Material Production Support
+> In-House Material Support

-> Articulate Storyline, Studio Implementation and Creation Support Services
+> Articulate Storyline, Studio Implementation Support and Creation Services

 > Microlearning Implementation Support